 Where to Find this Monster: His legacy has made its way into many books, films, TV shows, video games and even Tarot cards, but its first mention was in William Shakespeare’s, The Merry Wives of Windsor.

 There is a bridge in Southend, Essex, that it may be best not to walk under alone, in case you meet the Ratman.
 The Ratman has two origins: in some stories, he’s the ghost of a tramp ho died from the cold and was eaten by rats, or the deformed son of the town’s mayor, who was born to look like a rat as a way of punishing the mayor for committing adultery.
 Either way, he’s not friendly.
 If you hear the sound of nails scraping on stone, or feel a brush of whiskers, it’s time to run!

 Where to Find this Monster: Local author, Dee Gordon, detailed the local ghost stories of the Essex area – including that of the Ratman – in the book, Haunted Southend.
 Ghost tours in the Essex area have been known to include nighttime visits to the Ratman Tunnel in the hope of seeing the creature.

 It’s always good fun knowing that the mythical creatures in the books and films we love don’t only exist there alone.
-More times than not these creatures are adapted from age old folklore from all corners of the earth.
-England is particularly filled with ancient tales mythical creatures which fascinate us now, and will do so for years to come.
+More times than not these creatures are adapted from age-old folklore from all corners of the earth.
+England is particularly filled with ancient tales mythical creatures that fascinate us now and will do so for years to come.